loganSQL/SQLDBA/05SQLSecurity/MicrosoftTDEMaintenance.md

 Go

 /*
--- make sure to copy LoganSQL_Cert_2020 to sql instance: LoganSQLDR -- For Database Mirroring or AG
+-- make sure to copy LoganSQL_Cert_2020 to DR sql instance: LoganSQLDR -- For Database Mirroring or AG
--- this is on LoganSQLDR
+-- this is on DR: LoganSQLDR
 CREATE CERTIFICATE LoganSQL_Cert_2020
 From FILE = 'C:\DBCerts\LoganSQL_Cert_2020'
 WITH PRIVATE KEY (file='C:\DBCerts\LoganSQL_Cert_2020_Key',